Work samples

 'Persephone in the Underworld' Mixed media 40”x30”

-This is also a self-portrait of the artist at nineteen.
+This is also a self-portrait from a photograph taken during my years modeling in New York for the Wilhelmina Agency in the late 1970s.
 Persephone was a young girl when she was picking flowers with some of her maiden friends.
 Hades, the God of the Underworld was obsessed with her beauty.
 A chasm opened up in the ground where Persephone was standing and Hades emerged and abducted her against her will.
 She had to accept her fate but grew to be a powerful goddess in her own right.

 • Athena